 Answer to Q 1:

-Regarding the definition of IPX Service Hub and IPX Provider, SA3 will define the IPX Service Hub in TS 33.501 once it is used in the main body of TS 33.501.
+Regarding the definition of IPX Service Hub and IPX Provider, SA3 finds that the definition of IPX Service Hub is unclear, and would like GSMA to clarify the definition of IPX Service Hub.

 Answer to Q 2.a:

-Regarding the requirement of roaming data session intervention, i.e., limiting roaming data usage, SA3 believes that it can be implemented by the charging function of the home PLMN.
-Therefore, SA3 advises SA to ask GSMA to clarify the necessity of supporting IPX Service Hub to intervene in the roaming data sessions.
-SA3 would also like to receive feedback on this from SA5 and/or SA2.
+Regarding the requirement of roaming data session intervention, i.e., limiting roaming data usage, SA3 believes that these requirements need to be evaluated by SA1 and the corresponding impacts on the architecture by SA2 first..

 Answer to Q 2.b:

-Regarding the requirement of IPX Service Hub to aggregate N32 signalling traffic and use common identities, SA3 would like to receive feedback from SA2 and possibly SA1 on this requirement.
+Regarding the requirement of IPX Service Hub to aggregate N32 signalling traffic and use common identities, SA3 would like GSMA to clarify what does the aggregation mean.
+SA3 is also willing to receive feedback from SA2 and possibly SA1 on this requirement.

 2 Actions